Skip to content

 • No open redirects (restrict to known endpoints)

-• Validate strictly: Auth service rejects tokens sent to non-whitelisted URIs
+• Validate strictly: Authifi rejects tokens sent to non-whitelisted URIs

 Logout URIs